 Member and Visiting Scholar FAQs

 The IAS campus is relatively small - it takes less than five minutes on foot to get from one side to the other - and our Members and visiting scholars typically walk or bike to their offices from housing.
-To get a sense of the campus layout, check out this map.
+To get a sense of the campus layout, visit the IAS maps and directions page.

 For complete information about Institute housing, look HERE.
 If you just want an idea of what your future home will look like, interiors* and community amenities are portrayed in this document: housing overview.pdf (*The images in this document are intended to give you a sense of what a typical unit looks like, your particular unit may vary somewhat from the one portrayed here.)